How Fast Is A Shark Swim

 Hunting Strategies and Speed

 The hunting strategies employed by different shark species are closely linked to their swimming speeds.
+Other sharks are pursuit predators, actively chasing down their prey over long distances.
 Some sharks are ambush predators, relying on stealth and camouflage to surprise their prey.
 These sharks typically have lower cruising speeds but can generate rapid bursts of speed when striking.
-Other sharks are pursuit predators, actively chasing down their prey over long distances.
 These sharks require higher sustained swimming speeds and greater endurance.

-For example, the great white shark often uses a combination of ambush and pursuit strategies.
+To give you an idea, the great white shark often uses a combination of ambush and pursuit strategies.
 They may lie in wait near the surface, using their dark dorsal side to blend in with the seafloor below.
 When prey approaches, they launch a powerful, upward attack, relying on both speed and surprise to capture their target.

 The thresher shark, known for its exceptionally long tail, uses a unique hunting technique.
 It herds schools of fish and then slaps them with its tail, stunning or killing them.
 This strategy requires precise maneuvering and bursts of speed to effectively control and strike its prey.